-rear any interesting that we store should be left unturned in desiding the autout to which the two of them knew what was going on.
+[20] The guardian's position has not been easy.
+She has had to remain extremely sceptical and is very anxious that no stone should be left unturned in deciding the extent to which the two of them knew what was going on.
 At an earlier stage I had the chance of reading the extensive statements and other evidence filed by Mr and Mrs O and her husband and the quite voluminous documents that they have produced in support.
-As part of the case management process, I gave leave for the Local Authority and the guardian to ask written questions of the Os, to ensure that they put down in writing the answers to some of the obvious questions that needed to be asked.
+As part of the case management process, I gave leave for the local authority and the guardian to ask written questions of the Os, to ensure that they put down in writing the answers to some of the obvious questions that needed to be asked.
 I have those documents in the papers as well, together with as I say the documents that they have produced in response to that questioning.

-- 21. One of the concerns was that there may have been some connection between the respondents in this case and the respondents in the previous case.
-But I think I can say that no-one is now suggesting that that is the case, these cases are completely separate.
-There has been no communication of any kind between the respondents in that case and the respondents in this case and no-one has sought to suggest that there has been.
-That again is another interesting feature of these two cases, because in fact both respondents in both sets of cases are members of a particular church; albeit a very large and widely extended church and so unsurprisingly alarm bells rang at an earlier stage, when it was thought that perhaps this was becoming something of a routine. - 22.
-The position I have reached is as follows, having heard careful submissions by all parties.
+[21] One of the concerns was that there may have been some connection between the respondents in this case and the respondents in the previous case.
+But I think I can say that no one is now suggesting that that is the case; these cases are completely separate.
+There has been no communication of any kind between the respondents in that case and the respondents in this case and no one has sought to suggest that there has been.
+That again is another interesting feature of these two cases, because in fact both respondents in both sets of cases are members of a particular church; albeit a very large and widely extended church and so unsurprisingly alarm bells rang at an earlier stage, when it was thought that perhaps this was becoming something of a routine.
+[22] The position I have reached is as follows, having heard careful submissions by all parties.
 I emphasise that I started in this case as sceptical about the explanation for these events as I did on the previous occasion.
-The Local Authority although playing a neutral, but concerned and questioning role, asked me particularly to bear in mind the features which would they say, have put any person on notice about the position of what was going on in Port Harcourt. - 23.
-They draw attention to the process itself, the so-called incubation and the use of the silicone womb.
-Miss Cabeza, for the local authority, says that 'a woman as intelligent as the female respondent in this case, could not possibly have done anything other than explore in enormous detail the process which she was told she was going to have to undergo'.
-She asks me to draw conclusions about the extent to which the delivery date of this child, or the supposed delivery date of this child and the last trip to Nigeria, do not really make sense; in the sense that she must have known if she went to Nigeria at the very end of November, or that we according a maintaint with han determination to have the delivery in this according
+The local authority, although playing a neutral, but concerned and questioning role, asked me particularly to bear in mind the features which would, they say, have put any person on notice about the position of what was going on in Port Harcourt.